Strengthening our communities

 - share our lessons with government and non-government agencies

-We manage six major community benefit projects:
+We manage seven major community benefit projects:

 Each project has specific governance and management arrangements and implementation processes.
 They work with Aboriginal peoples’ own money paid from big developments on their land such as mining and national parks, are governed by Aboriginal people and focus on outcomes they seek.

 The success of our program in developing effective governance processes that fit their purpose and the Central Australian context was recognised in 2018 when two community development working groups won prestigious Reconciliation Australia Indigenous Governance Awards.

 More and more Aboriginal groups are allocating their collective income to community benefit initiatives.